hbahamonde/hbahamonde.github.io/_pages/research.md

 ## In Preparation

+- Hector Bahamonde and Andrea Canales.
+"Vote-Selling and Vote-Buying: Does The House Always Win?
+Gambling Votes in the Lab." **Writting process**.

 - Hector Bahamonde, Inga Saikkonen and Mart Trasberg.
-"Creating Political Support for Tax Increases: A Vignette Experiment in Chile and Estonia." **Writting process** (May 2024).
+"Creating Political Support for Tax Increases: A Vignette Experiment in Chile and Estonia." **Writting process**.

 - Hector Bahamonde and Aki Koivula.
-"Far-right Support in Finland: Bringing Income Inequality Back." **Writing process in progress** (May 2024).
+"Far-right Support in Finland: Bringing Income Inequality Back." **Writting process**.

-- Hector Bahamonde, Heikki Kaupi, Igor Kovac and Wilma Nissila.
-"Not Just Guns or Butter, but What Came First—Guns or Butter?
-Introducing GVAR to International Relations." <br/> [[Abstract]](https://github.com/hbahamonde/Bahamonde_Kovac/raw/master/abstract.txt)

 - Hector Bahamonde.
 "Illiberal Democrats: The 2016 United States Presidential Election as a Critical Juncture, a Conjoint Experiment." <br/> [[Abstract]](http://www.hectorbahamonde.com)